fBosch/react-workshop/presentation.md

 # JSX

-It is possible to write a React application only by using the `React.createElement` API, but it can be hard on the eyes — so Facebook inventend an abstraction called JSX — which allows us to work with elements in a manner we're more used to: HTML.
+It is possible to write a React application only by using the `React.createElement` API, but it can be hard to maintain — so Facebook invented an abstraction layer called JSX, which allows us to work with elements in a manner that we're more accustomed to: HTML.

-It is not completely like HTML, it still relies on the same structures as the raw API — differences like the `className` property.
+It is not completely like HTML, it still relies on the same data structures as the raw API — for example; differences like the `className` property instead of using `class`.

-It needs to be transpiled using a process like Babel that will the JSX elements into `React.createElement` functions.
+JSX needs to be transpiled to regular JavaScript using a transpiler, like Babel, that will turn the JSX element declarations into `React.createElement` function calls.

-Summarized — JSX is highly recommended syntactic sugar.
+Summarized — JSX is **highly** recommended syntactic sugar when building a React application

 ---
 class: center